tm-czech-supreme-court/lda-nmf/README.md

 # lda-nmf
 Dear visitor,

-This is **"Topic Modelling of Czech Supreme Court Decisions"** repository containing all the relevant data and code for topic modelling of the Czech Supreme Court decisions with latent Dirichlet allocation (LDA) and non-negative matrix factorization (NMF) methods.
+This is **Topic Modelling of Czech Supreme Court Decisions** repository containing all the relevant data and code for topic modelling of the Czech Supreme Court decisions with latent Dirichlet allocation (LDA) and non-negative matrix factorization (NMF) methods.

 This repository contains 5 Jupyter notebooks with all the relevant code for preprocessing of documents, training the models and their topics visualization via pyLDAvis using LDA and NMF methods.